-Annabelle Bexiga named to Fleetcor Technologies Board of Directors
+Annabelle Bexiga named to Fleetcor Technologies board of directors

 MORE IN THIS SECTION

-The world's leading enterprise payments company recently announced immediate changes to its corporate structure, including the arrival of the successful leader, who has joined the technology committee, and the departure of Mark Johnson.
+The world's leading enterprise payments company, Fleetcor Technologies, recently announced immediate changes to its corporate structure, including the arrival of Annabelle Bexiga, who has joined the board of director's technology committee, and the departure of director Mark Johnson.

-Annabelle Bexiga, a Fortune-100 CIO and board director with extensive advisory and operational experience and leadership on public, private and nonprofit boards, has served as chief information officer at AIG, TIAA, Bain Capital and JP Morgan.
+Bexiga is a Fortune-100 CIO and board director with extensive advisory and operational experience and leadership on public, private and nonprofit boards, and has served as chief information officer at AIG, TIAA, Bain Capital and JP Morgan.

 Steven Stull, lead independent director of Fleetcor Technologies Inc., stated: